Study points to lower-dose nano vitamin D3 benefits in broilers

 Omega-3s remain the best-supported supplement ingredient for allergic dogs, while evidence for other common additives is less robust.

-A new Animals study found coated betaine improved lamb meat quality and flavor while altering rumen microbial flora.
+A new Animals study suggests coated betaine may improve lamb meat quality and flavor by altering rumen microbial flora.

-A new review argues selenium remains central to antioxidant defense, immunity, and productivity in cattle, pigs, and small ruminants.
+A new review says selenium remains central to antioxidant defense, immunity, and productivity in cattle, pigs, and small ruminants.

 PetAg has launched four Dyne Soft Chews formulas for dogs, adding condition-specific supplements to its long-standing nutrition brand.